 How to apply process mining for Incident Management process?

 Follow these simple steps for conducting your analysis:

 1. Collect the date: Make sure your incident management system makes a log of the incidents.
 Each time something is done for the incident there should be a log entry with three mandatory data items: incident number, timestamp and some kind of description of what was done (for example, activity name).

 2. Extract the data and load into process mining tool: This is easy - tools like QPR ProcessAnalyzer have ready-made connectors to many commercial and open-source incident management tools and if you are using a proprietary system then there is always good interfaces for loading data directly from the database or manually from files.

 3. Analyze the incident management model and make business-oriented findings

 4. Run the automated root cause analysis to see what is causing your process issues

 5. Improve process -> repeat analysis -> make your process better

-If you haven't tried process mining with your own incident management system data, I would recommend taking the excercise and checking whats in it for you!
-QPR has the tool (QPR ProcessAnalyzer), incident management system connectors and flexible services helping you to get benefits starting form the very first analysis.
+If you haven't tried process mining with your incident management system data, I would recommend taking the exercise and checking what's in it for you!
+QPR has the tool (QPR ProcessAnalyzer), incident management system connectors, and flexible services, helping you to get benefits starting from the very first analysis.

 Rock & Roll,